cannotilever/Keyboard-Network-Monitor/README.md

 ## Usage:

-Note: these hotkeys work no matter which program is in focus, alth To select a host to monitor, press shift + its corresponding F key, or shift+esc for localhost.
+Note: these hotkeys work no matter which program is in focus.

+To select a host to monitor, press shift + its corresponding F key, or shift+esc for localhost.
 When monitoring a host, keys q-p represent CPU usage, a-; represent RAM usage, and z-/ represent disk usage of the partition mounted at /.

 To shutdown or reboot the selected host, press ctrl+num5 and the number pad should start flashing in an X pattern.
 This pattern means that the power control keys are 'armed' and will be active for about 10 seconds.
 Once armed, press ctrl+home to reboot and ctrl+end to poweroff the remote host.